neonevm/neon-evm.docs/docs/glossary.md

 ---

 ### MetaMask
-MetaMask is a software cryptocurrency wallet used to interact with the Ethereum blockchain.
+A software cryptocurrency wallet used to interact with the Ethereum blockchain.
 It allows users to access their Ethereum wallet through a browser extension or mobile app, which can then be used to interact with decentralized applications.

 ----

 ### NeonSwap
-NeonSwap is an open source service and a fork of [Uniswap V2](https://uniswap.org/blog/uniswap-v2), running on Neon EVM in Solana Testnet.
+An open source service and a fork of [Uniswap V2](https://uniswap.org/blog/uniswap-v2), running on Neon EVM in Solana Testnet.

 ---